ddev/ddev/docs/content/users/quickstart.md

     DDEV will automatically setup your `.env` so it will work properly for local development, so the default settings displayed in the `ddev craft setup/welcome` command can be used.
 Change them only if you need to override a particular setting.

+    If you have an existing Craft CMS DDEV project, you'll need to change the `type:` to `craftcms` in your project's `.ddev/config.yaml` and then do `ddev restart` to be able to use the `ddev craft` command.

+    If you have Craft CMS installed in a sub-directory in your project, you can add a `CRAFT_CMD_ROOT` environment variable to your `.env` file to specify a path relative to your project root where Craft CMS is installed.
+This defaults to `./`, the project root directory.

     === Existing projects

         ### Git clone